-If you want to build a career as a financial advisor will need a bachelor’s degree plus a certification that relates specifically to what they want to do.
-It can take years of hard work to earn certification but it could all be worth it considering the average salary for a financial advisor was $90,530 in 2016.
+If you want to build a career as a financial advisor, you’ll likely need a bachelor’s degree plus at least one certification that relates specifically to what you want to do.
+It can take years of hard work to earn certification, but it’s probably a worthwhile investment considering the median salary for an advisor is $89,330.
 Many financial advisors say it isn’t just about the money, though.
 They find their jobs fulfilling because every day they get to help people take control of their financial lives.

 Tips for Choosing a Financial Advisor